madetech/handbook/guides/compensation/expenses.md

 All of the above criteria need to be included in your expense to be accepted by Finance.

-You do not need to use this method for expensing subscriptions to services required as part of a delivery, such as Trello/Sentry etc. For these delivery related expenses, please request card details via the [Third Party Expense Form](../../guides/3rd_party_services.md)

 ## Does Made Tech ever cover the cost of customer-related expenses?

 That depends.
 In the case of customer entertainment (e.g. buying drinks for customers), yes.
-In all other cases, such as signing up for a third party service to support a customer delivery, only as a only as a last resort and only with Director approval.
+In all other cases, such as signing up for a third party service to support a customer delivery this should typically be procured by the customer.